jazracherif/CppND-Capstone-Snake-Game/README.md

 - Extend the Game so as to have a `replay` mode which using the Game logger file to replay the game as it was played.
 - Add tests!

+## 3. Food Diversity

+First, we provide a small hierarchy of Food types, defined in `food.h`, with an abstract interface class `FoodBase` and 2 subtypes, `FriendFood` and `EnemyFood`.
+These class overwirte the getColor() function defined in the parent to indicate color difference.
+Eeach item contains a timestamp indicating when it was created and a random value indicating when it will expire and should be deleted.

+The `Game` object now contains a vector of unique pointers of `FoodBase` item, which gets update at different place:
+- One thread will create new items at different random interface and of different time
+- One thread will check whether any of the food item has expired or not
+- A Food item is deleted once the snake eats it

+The vector is also protected by a recurrent mutex `_foods_mtx` to ensure protected access from different threads.

 ## Code Layout

 ```